anabrid/pybrid-computing/docs/redac/commandline.rst

 The REDAC command line interface allows you to configure and use a REDAC from your command line without writing any custom code.

-.. click:: pyanabrid.cli.redac:redac
+.. click:: pybrid.cli.redac:redac
-   :prog: anabrid redac
+   :prog: pybrid redac
    :nested: full